FOR A COMMON FUTURE

 India: Run-of-river power at the foot of the Himalayas

 Due to its location on the southern edge of the Himalayas, Sikkim has great potential for hydroelectric power generation.
 Many water-rich rivers, which originate from the mountain glaciers, run through the country from north to south, and there are already several hydroelectric plants producing environmentally friendly electricity.
 The run-of-river power plant of the state-owned NHPC on the Teesta River is by far the most powerful of these plants.
-Three 170 MW turbines supply around 2600 GWh of clean electrical power annually - an amount sufficient to supply several million northern Indian households with energy.
+Three 170 MW turbines provide around 2600 GWh of clean electricity annually - enough to power several million northern Indian households.

 Peru: Avoided deforestation